A Guide To Buying A Preloved Designer Handbag For The New Season - The Gloss Magazine

 A Guide To Buying A Preloved Designer Handbag For The New Season

 While we once would have associated ‘preloved’ with flea market gems, the pre-owned luxury market has skyrocketed in the last decade and is now worth an estimated €32 billion – with the preloved designer handbag at peak popularity.
 The sky is the limit when it comes to brands, styles and price-points.
-One look at the marketplace would reveal it’s all about the bag: during the pandemic luxury etailer Farfetch unveiled Second Life, a preloved offshoot for designer bags; closer to home, and Arnotts now offers a preloved designer bag shop on its website.
+One look at the marketplace would reveal it’s all about the bag: during the pandemic luxury retailer Farfetch unveiled Second Life, a preloved offshoot for designer bags; closer to home, spots such as Cobbler’s Wardrobe in Sandymount and Ruby Ruby on Francis Street, Dublin 8 have risen in popularity.

 Tracking down the bag of your dreams does require patience.
-“It’s quite a slow game and if you can do a lot of research, it’s best,” says fashion stylist Marie Shortt (@mariestylestudio), who rates Designer Exchange on Drury Street and Lou’s Lot in George’s Street Arcade as top destinations for knowledgeable staff and unique finds respectively.
+“It’s quite a slow game and it’s best to do a lot of research,” says fashion stylist Marie Shortt (@mariestylestudio), who rates Designer Exchange on Drury Street and Lou’s Lot in George’s Street Arcade as top destinations for knowledgeable staff and unique finds, respectively.
 One positive of going the secondhand route is that you can track down a one-off piece from a brand that is no longer in production, or indeed a brand that is no longer in existence.
-“I love preloved shopping for brands that I love but are no longer around.
+“I love preloved shopping for brands that I love, but are no longer around.
 I got a Luella bag for €45 a while ago.
 It was like new; never used with snakeskin-style leather.
 It would have been worth around €700 originally,” Shortt says.

-With sites like Vestiaire Collective offering authentication services, it lessens the chance of buying a fake but also means the overall standard is higher.
+With sites like Vestiaire Collective offering authentication services – set up alerts for your favourite pieces on site and keep an eye out for luxury pre-loved pop-up shops by brands such as BrandCo Paris – it lessens the chance of buying a fake, but also means the overall standard is higher.
 It means you’re more likely to find a really special piece, too.
 “So many designer pieces are in mint condition: they may have been a collector’s item, or worn only a handful of times,” says Hannah Saunders (@hannahsaunderespr), a PR who counts a Louis Vuitton Speedy bag, in a hard to find shade of red, as one of her top investments.

 Found a piece you love?
 There are a few telltale signs that a bag has been well looked after.
 “Always look at the corners, the handles, the zipper, pockets and the area of the bag that would sit against the body when wearing it to make sure there’s not excessive wear.
 The lining should be nice and straight with no holes or major marks,” DeGuzman says.